Our Team

 Soda $1.00

-The SBC Athletics Community has been riding in Springfield since 2012.
-We realized that we wanted to give back to our community, and one of our team members works at the Fairbanks, and one of our SBC employees did as well.
-Once we heard about the Fairbanks wanting a bike shop – it was a no-brainer, says Neil Chanter, SBC Athletics team owner.
+"The SBC Athletics Community has been riding in Springfield since 2012.
+We realized that we wanted to give back to our community.
+One of our SBC staff and one athletic team member worked at the Fairbanks.
+Once we heard about the Fairbanks wanting a bike shop – it was a no-brainer", says Neil Chanter, SBC Athletics team owner.